phenopackets/phenopacket-tools/phenopacket-tools-cli/src/examples/base/README.md

 # README

-The folder contains a few phenopackets for demonstrating the validation functionality of *phenopacket-tools*.
+The folder contains a few phenopackets for demonstrating the base validation functionality of *phenopacket-tools*; the validation that any phenopacket must pass.

 The validator will report the validation issues, one issue per line.
 The next sections show different types of validation errors that can be found using *phenopacket-tools*.